Technical author training for newcomers, teaching core principles and writing techniques appropriate to user documentation.

-This course is the first module of our technical authoring training programme.
+Introduction to technical authoring training is the first module of our Technical authoring training programme.
 It is also ideal as a stand-alone course for anyone who needs to begin carrying out technical authoring work, including:

 - Career technical authors who haven’t received any formal training.

 - People who are considering technical authoring as a profession.

 - Those who are not career technical authors but have been asked to carry out technical authoring work as part of their role.

 Been furloughed?
 You can still participate in training without this affecting your furloughed status, as confirmed on gov.uk.